CLOSED BOUNDARY SCHOOL FOR 2023-2024

-Centennial Elementary School is a Level 2 closed boundary school for the 2023-2024 school year.
-Current students are not affected by this change should they wish to continue at the school.
+Centennial Elementary School is a Level 2 closed boundary school for the 2024-2025 school year school year.

 If you are registering for Kindergarten or if you are new to Edmonton Public Schools, you must register online.